-Utilities Disputes Limited (UDL) is an independent, not-for-profit company that provides resolution for those complaints that utilities companies have not been able to resolve.
+Utilities Disputes Limited (UDL) is an independent, not-for-profit dispute resolution provider that resolves complaints that utilities organisations have not been able to resolve directly with their customers.

 We currently run three dispute resolution schemes: